HSBC is sued in U.S. for $250 million over alleged role in 'death bonds'

 Keydata also failed in 2009.
 Britain's Serious Fraud Office dropped a probe into that company in May 2011, saying it lacked enough evidence to prosecute.

-According to Friday's lawsuit, SLS began selling bonds in 2005, with investors buying them directly from the company, or buying bonds issued by Keydata and securitised by SLS.
+According to Friday's lawsuit, SLS began selling bonds in 2005, with investors buying them directly from the company, or buying bonds issued by Keydata and securitized by SLS.

 When SLS ran into cash-flow problems, Elias began siphoning investors' collateral to fund other risky ventures and support his lavish lifestyle of "corporate jets, luxury yachts, and island resorts," the lawsuit said.